 • In a small bowl using a hand mixer, beat the cream cheese on high speed until creamy.
 Add in the sugar and vanilla and mix until combined.

-6 oz Cream cheese, 3 tablespoon White granulated sugar, 1 teaspoon Pure vanilla extract
+6 oz Cream cheese, 3 TBSP White granulated sugar, 1 tsp Pure vanilla extract

 • Place wax paper on a cookie sheet.
-Use a ½ tablespoon to scoop 14 cheesecake dollops.
+Use a 1/2 TBSP to scoop 14 cheesecake dollops.
 Place in the freezer.
 Let it freeze until solid.

 Carrot Cake Cookies